Submission Preparation Checklist

 Authors need to complete and return an Assignment of Copyright form when a paper is accepted for publication.
 Authors from institutions that do not allow transfer of copyrights to publishers (e.g. government institutions such as USDA, CSIRO) should attach a copyright waiver or similar document.

 When a manuscript is received by the Editor, he/she will have it reviewed by at least two peers qualified to evaluate the manuscript.
 The editor normally asks the reviewers to complete the review within one month.
 However, the reviewing process may take longer, depending on the length of the manuscript and reviewers' responses.
+Revised manuscripts must be submitted within three months of editor decision.
+For long manuscripts requiring more time, the authors should explain to the subject editor and apply for an extension.

 Journal Production and Publication